sgelernter/synthgarden/README.md

     }
 }
 ```
-The recorder node is hooked into the main Synth instrument component via a bespoke `connectFx`.
+The recorder node is hooked into the main Synth instrument component via a bespoke `connectFX`.
 ```js
 this.props.connectFX(this.props.recorder);
 ```